amazingandyyy/good-job/algor.md

 ### insertion sort (compare the first/previouses)

-- if it's smaller then the first one then unshift to the first, otherwise comparing to others previous ones until find the right spot and then swap.
+- if it's smaller than the first one then unshift to the first, otherwise comparing to others previous ones until find the right spot and then swap.
 - space: O(1)
 - time: O(N^2)

-### merge sort (devide an conquer)
+### merge sort (Divide-and-Conquer approach)

 ![image](https://i.imgur.com/9nxdbYB.png)

 - devided to pieces and compare then merge them
 - space: O(N)
 - time: O(Nlog(N))
-- stable
+- *stable*

-### quick sort (devide an conquer)
+### quick sort (Divide-and-Conquer approach)

-- random pick one to be challanged, then move everything to half half(sllr), split them, then do it recurring, until everything is in place.
+- random pick one to be challanged, then move everything to half-half(sl-lr), split them, then do it recurring, until everything is in place.
 - space: O(N)
 - time: O(Nlog(N))